CALIPSO-project/SPINacc/README.md

 The exact simulation lenghts depend on the model version.

 ### HOW TO UPDATE THE CODE ON GITHUB: you need to do multiple steps:
 * First, "git add" to add all the files that you changed.
+It is recommended to only add files you have changed and make sure you updated with any changes updated to github since you downloaded your copies.
 * Second, "git commit" to commit them to your local copy (a difference between svn and git and is that git has a local copy that you commit to).
 * Third, "git push" to push them to the master repository (here).
 This might help: https://git-scm.com/docs/gittutorial